vivianemartini/vivianemartini/README.md

 ### About Me 🚀

 💻 **Front-end Developer** </br>
-🔭 I’m currently working at [Wunderman Thompson Technology](https://www.wundermanthompson.com/brazil) </br>
+🔭 I’m currently working at VML </br>
 🌱 I study at [Rocketseat](https://www.rocketseat.com.br/).</br>
 🤓 I gratuated in Languages - Eng./Port and I have a Master's degree in Comparative Literature </br>
 ⚡ Fun fact: I love pop culture, even got a Specialisation degree on it </br>